Graham Linehan: Harassment and criminal damage prosecution

+Arrest for posts on X

-On 1 September, after arriving at Heathrow Airport from Arizona, Linehan was arrested on suspicion of inciting violence.
+On 1 September 2025, after arriving at Heathrow Airport from Arizona, Linehan was arrested by armed police on suspicion of inciting violence.
 He was questioned in relation to three posts on X, including one in which he posted: "If a trans-identified male is in a female-only space, he is committing a violent, abusive act.
 Make a scene, call the cops and if all else fails, punch him in the balls."
 He was briefly hospitalised for high blood pressure and then released without charge on police bail.
 He said his bail condition was that he must not post on X; he said the following week that the bail condition had been dropped.
 Linehan's arrest was criticised by J. K. Rowling, Elon Musk, and British politicians such as Nigel Farage.
 On 8 September, Linehan told the BBC he planned to sue the police for wrongful arrest and false imprisonment.
+On 20 October, Linehan was informed that, following an investigation, he would face no further action.
+In May 2026, the Metropolitan Police apologised to Linehan for "distress and impact" and later paid him £25,000 in compensation.

 The controversy over the arrest prompted widespread debate and calls for a change in the law.
-The Metropolitan Police Commissioner, Sir Mark Rowley, said that policing "has been left between a rock and a hard place by successive governments", with officers having little discretion over whether to investigate Linehan's tweets.
+The Metropolitan Police announced it would no longer police Non-crime hate incidents and its commissioner, Sir Mark Rowley, said that policing "has been left between a rock and a hard place by successive governments", with officers having little discretion over whether to investigate Linehan's tweets.
 Rowley also said: "I don't believe we should be policing toxic culture wars debates and officers are currently in an impossible position.
 I have offered to provide suggestions to the Home Office on where the law and policy should be clarified."

-On 20 October Linehan was informed that, following an investigation, he would face no further action.
+Political views

+Abortion rights

+In October 2015, the Linehan and then-wife Helen Serafinowicz worked with Amnesty International on a campaign film calling on the Irish government to repeal the Eighth Amendment of the Constitution, which "acknowledges the right to life of the unborn and, with due regard to the equal right to life of the mother, guarantees in its laws to respect, and, as far as practicable, by its laws to defend and vindicate that right".
+They revealed their decision for Serafinowicz to abort a foetus with acrania while living in England in 2004, and their discovery that undergoing the procedure in Ireland would have been an offence carrying a maximum 14-year prison sentence.